AdwitaSingh1711/student-mgmt-sys/README.md

 ## Deployment
--Deployed as an API on Koyeb: frantic-frankie-adz-devs-d40bcdb4.koyeb.app/
+- Deployed as an API on Koyeb: frantic-frankie-adz-devs-d40bcdb4.koyeb.app/

 ## Features